SOUTH AFRICA'S TV WEBSITE

 Also, Zola Nene's going solo as Head Judge for the first time and will be joined by guest judges each episode, including her mom Bongekile.

 Which brings us to the most interesting thing about the season's contestants: five of the 10 have been inspired to cook by their mothers and grandmothers - grandmothers espesh.
-Very cool! - because it suggests a special relationship that one should have with your gogo.
+Very cool! - because it suggests a special relationship that one should have with a gogo.
 They're fortunate.

 Humanity rulez!